-The Corporation's success will depend heavily on its ability to attract, retain and motivate key employees, including its senior management and the management of Bristol Water and Värmevärden.
-If the Corporation loses the services of any of these key executives and cannot replace them in a timely manner, its business and prospects may be adversely affected.
+The Corporation's success depends heavily on its ability to attract, retain and motivate key employees, including its senior management, individuals with operational experience in industries related to the Power Infrastructure Facilities and the management of Bristol Water and Värmevärden.
+If the Corporation loses the services of any of these key personnel and cannot replace them in a timely manner, its business and prospects may be adversely affected.
 Since the Corporation and its businesses are managed by a small group of executive officers, the loss of the technical knowledge, management expertise and knowledge of operations of one or more of these key executives could result in a diversion of management resources, as the remaining members of management would need to cover the duties of any executive officer who leaves and would need to spend time usually reserved for managing the business to search for, hire and train new members of management.
 The loss of some or all of the Corporation's executives could negatively affect the Corporation's ability to develop and pursue its business strategy.
 The Corporation does not currently carry "key person" life insurance on any of its executives.